AndriiHeonia/pixfinder/README.md

                 Array
             </td>
             <td>
-                Returns points of the object that belongs to the startPoint.
+                Returns points of the object which belongs to the startPoint.
             </td>
         </tr>
     </tbody>